Fios-Quest/YouTube-Scripts/src/iriss/016-macros.md

 🦀👨🏻 Obviously if you try to implement this trait on something without this field, the macro will generate code that won't compile, but if you _need_ to do that, you can still write your own implementation.

-🦀👨🏻 Role does implement this field though so we can now implement the trait with one short line
+🦀👨🏻 Role does have this field though so we can now implement the trait with one short line

 Replacing the test is a little harder though.

-We can't easily write a generic test that will work for `Role` and `Flag` as these types are instantiated in different ways.
+We can't easily write a generic test that will work for `Role` and `Flag` and `Values` as these types are instantiated in different ways.

 What we need to do is have a consistent way to create test instances of the thing being tested.

-To do this, I created a TestHelper that can be applied to almost any type, its only job is to return an instantiated
+🦀👨🏻 To do this, I created a TestHelper that can be applied to almost any type, its only job is to return an instantiated value of that type.

 🦀👨🏻 This trait exists in a central location